Supporting someone who is questioning their gender identity

-A note from the author: This guide was written based on research, training, and my personal experience of working with individuals who identify as transgender.
+Please note: This guide was written based on research, training, and my personal experience of working with individuals who identify as transgender.
 It is not a definitive set of guidelines.
-I identify as a heterosexual cisgender female and therefore do not claim to be a spokesperson for gender diverse people, or members of the LGBTIQ+ community in general.
+I identify as a heterosexual cisgender female and therefore do not claim to be a spokesperson for gender diverse people or members of the LGBTIQ+ community in general.
 In writing this, I publicly assert myself as an ally to the LGBTIQ+ community and welcome further education in this area through training opportunities, consultation with professionals in the area, and conversations with anyone who wishes to start them.

 Monday to Thursday 9am – 7pm

 Saturday 9am – 2:30pm

 Level 1/20 Bayview Tce Claremont, Perth, 6010, WA

 All Rights Reserved